AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Seat Belt Laws

-Everyone 13 and older in all seats of a car must wear seat belts in Massachusetts.
+Everyone 8 and older or 57 inches or taller in all seats of a car must wear seat belts in Massachusetts.
 However, this law is secondary, meaning that law enforcement can’t pull you over solely for not wearing seat belts.
 You can only get ticketed for this if you’ve also violated a primary enforcement law.

 Distracted Driving Laws